Is It Low FODMAP?

 What are FODMAPs?

 FODMAPs are short-chain carbohydrates that some people don't fully absorb.
-They ferment in the gut — pulling water, producing gas, and triggering IBS symptoms (bloating, cramps, diarrhea, urgency).
+They ferment in the gut — pulling water, producing gas, and affecting personal tolerance (bloating, cramps, diarrhea, urgency).

 A low-FODMAP diet is usually a temporary, structured process: reduce higher-FODMAP foods, then reintroduce foods one at a time to learn personal thresholds.
 Work with a clinician or registered dietitian if symptoms are persistent, severe, or changing.